-Note that this function lets Lua errors propagate to the caller.
+Note that the dfhack.run_script () function allows Lua errors to propagate to the caller.

 To run other types of commands (such as built-in commands, plugin commands, or Ruby scripts), see dfhack.run_command().
 Note that this is slightly slower than dfhack.run_script() for Lua scripts.